mateuszborowskiep/GCP_Professional_Architect/Q&A.md

 A car reservation system has long-running transactions.
 Which one of the following deployment methods should be avoided
 C. Introduce a blue-green deployment model (VALID AVOIDED! that model it's for rollback not long-running transactions)

+A microservices has intermittent problems that burst logs.
+How can you trap it for live debugging
+D. Set a log metric in Stackdriver logging, alert on it past a threshold (https://cloud.google.com/logging/docs)